reinier/ThePanel/readme.md

 ### Config

-- Rename `bootstrap/start.default.php` to `bootstrap/start.php` and edit the environment to your needs
+- Rename `bootstrap/start.default.php` to `bootstrap/start.php` and edit the environment to your needs, like a development environment (`'development' => array('packer-virtualbox'),` for example)
-- Change config files to your needs (`app/config/*`)
+- Change config files to your needs (`app/config/*`) like setting up your development envirenment

 ### Migrate database